awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

 You can use the AWS Systems Manager console to generate patch compliance reports that are saved as a \.csv file to an Amazon Simple Storage Service \(Amazon S3\) bucket of your choice\.
 You can generate a single on\-demand report or specify a schedule for generating the reports automatically\.

-Reports can be generated for a single instance or for all instances in your AWS account\.
+Reports can be generated for a single instance or for all instances in your Amazon Web Services account\.
 For a single instance, a report contains comprehensive details, including the IDs of patches related to an instance being noncompliant\.
 For a report on all instances, only summary information and counts of noncompliant instances' patches are provided\.

 **Note**
 After a report is generated, you can use a tool like Amazon QuickSight to import and analyze the data\.
 Amazon QuickSight is a business intelligence \(BI\) service you can use to explore and interpret information in an interactive visual environment\.
 For more information, see the *[Amazon QuickSight User Guide](https://docs.aws.amazon.com/quicksight/latest/user/)*\.